 The rental market in most of Australia’s capitals can be incredibly competitive.
 And tenancy laws often favour the landlord over the renter.
-Our renters’ page contains a list of handy guides and tips to help renters with important steps like submitting an application for a rental property, knowing your rights as a tenant, and how to eventually become a homeowner yourself.
+Our renters’ page contains a list of handy guides and tips to help renters with important steps like submitting an application for a rental property, knowing your rights as a tenant and how to eventually become a home owner yourself.

 How to complete a rental application

-Renters on the private market usually need to submit an application and get approval from the agent or landlord.
+Renters in the private market usually need to submit an application and get approval from the agent or landlord.
 It's not that different from a job application in some ways.
 If you're looking to rent in a competitive market (or even just a popular neighbourhood or very desirable property), putting your best foot forward in your application could make all the difference.

 How do I deal with my landlord?